When She Leads By Herself: Rebalancing Spiritual Leadership in Marriage

 - May 12

-In many Christian homes today, there's a quiet tension no one talks about: what happens when spiritual leadership in marriage falls on one person’s shoulders and more often than not, that person is the wife.
+In many Christian homes today, there's a quiet tension that often goes undiscussed: what happens when spiritual leadership in marriage falls on one person's shoulders, frequently that of the wife.
+This imbalance has become increasingly common in recent years.

-This imbalance is becoming increasingly common.
-While women are deeply committed to nurturing faith in their homes, many feel emotionally and spiritually exhausted from carrying the full weight of spiritual responsibility in the relationship.
-Meanwhile, their husbands—whether due to uncertainty, passivity, or lack of modeling and remain disengaged.
+While women are deeply committed to nurturing faith in their homes, many feel emotionally and spiritually exhausted from shouldering the full weight of spiritual responsibility in their relationships.
+Meanwhile, their husbands, whether due to uncertainty, passivity, or a lack of role modeling, often remain disengaged.

 The Toll of Unequal Spiritual Leadership

-We hear it all the time from women:
+We often hear it from women they know:

 “I feel like I’m dragging my husband along.”